-Financial Category (weighted 60%) - The Compensation Committee selected Earnings Available for Distribution (EAD) per Diluted Share as the financial metric because it is a key metric that allows our investors to readily identify and track the operating performance of the assets that form the core of the Company's activity, compare the core operating results between periods and value our stock.
-EAD per Diluted Share measures our ability to generate income in a manner accretive to stockholders.
-Target 2023 EAD per diluted share was aligned with the Company's internal operating plan established as of the first quarter of 2023.
-The Compensation Committee established a goal range around target for threshold and maximum payouts; these goals along with actual performance and the corresponding payout were follows:
+• Financial Category (weighted 60%) - The Compensation Committee selected Earnings Available for Distribution (EAD) per diluted share as the financial metric because it is a key metric that allows stock.
+EAD per diluted share measures our ability to generate income in a manner accretive to stockholders.
+Target 2024 EAD per diluted share was aligned with the Company's internal operating range around target for threshold and maximum payouts; these goals along with actual performance

-Threshold Target Maximum 2023 Actual
+Threshold Target Maximum 2024 Actual

-EAD per Diluted Share \$1.04 \$1.30 \$1.56 \$2.06 ^(a)
+\$1.39 \$1.74 \$2.00 \$2.10 ^(a)

-Payout (% of Target) 25% 100% 200% 200%
+25% 100% 200% 200%

-(a) EAD per Diluted Share is based on 483,716,715 weighted average diluted common shares for the year ended December 31, 2023.
-Please refer to Annex A for a discussion and reconciliation of EAD and EAD per Diluted Share to the most directly comparable GAAP measures.
+(a) Based on 499,597,670 weighted average diluted common shares for the year ended December 31, 2024.
+Please refer to Annex A for a discussion and reconciliation of EAD and EAD per Diluted Share to the most directly comparable GAAP measure.

-Based on the financial performance outlined above, the Compensation Committee determined Mr. Nierenberg earned the maximum (200% of target) for the Financial Category: Financial Category Payout: 200% of target x 60% weighting = 120% of target.
+Based on the financial performance outlined above, the Compensation Committee determined Mr. Nierenberg earned the maximum (200% of target) for the Financial Category: Financial Category Payout: 200% of target x 60% weighting = 120\% of target.